“With a book marketing strategy, your sales will skyrocket!” you’ve heard that a dozen times.

 If you want to know why you have to market your book, the profits will explain it.

-If you want to make a living writing your books, it’s important to understand exactly what that means.
+If you want to make a living writing your books, it’s important to understand exactly what that means, and more importantly, how many books you’ll need to sell to reach that goal.

 Check out this book profit calculator in order to know how much you need to market in order to become a full-time self-published author.